KarthikPrabhu23/CKA-2025/README.md

 - Create an HTTPRoute named `web-route` with hostname `gateway.web.k8s.local` that maintains the existing routing rules from the current Ingress resource named `web`.

 - You can test Gateway API config with the following command: `curl https://gateway.web.k8s.local`
+- Delete the Ingress after creating the Gateway.

 Note:
 	A GatewayClass named `nginx-class` is already installed in the cluster.